lzwjava/lzwjava.github.io/notes/2025-05-16-improve-life-en.md

 Use your portfolio and open-source projects as your primary "credentials," showcasing what you *can do*.
 Frame your non-traditional education as a strength – proof of your initiative and learning capability.

 It won't be easy, especially with family responsibilities, but you have all the necessary raw materials – skill, experience, discipline, and intelligence – to achieve this goal.
 Focus on strategic income growth as your primary lever, supported by smart financial management and careful prioritization of your time and energy.

+---

+Based on your situation—living in Guangzhou with your wife, two daughters (aged 4 and 1), and parents, owning a house with a 1.1 million CNY debt, and earning 200k CNY annually—you’re seeking ways to improve your life, leverage your knowledge, evaluate your goals, and adjust them if necessary.
+With your extensive professional experience, skills in technology, and ambitious 2025 plan, you have a strong foundation to build upon.
+Below, I’ll assess your current circumstances, evaluate your goals, and suggest adjustments to enhance your life for yourself and your family.

+---

+### Understanding Your Current Situation

+#### Financial Overview
+- **Income**: 200k CNY per year (~16.7k CNY/month).
+- **Debt**: 1.1 million CNY mortgage.
+- **Expenses**: Mortgage payments, property management fees, vehicle insurance (for your Neta EV and Polo car), utilities (electricity, water, gas), fuel, mobile plans, food, and family costs (e.g., for your daughters and parents).
+- **Investments**: Weekly investments of 100 USD (~700 CNY) in NVIDIA and Bitcoin.
+- **Living Arrangement**: Residing with your wife, daughters, and parents, which may help share some costs but also increases household expenses.

+#### Family Dynamics
+- Two young daughters (4 and 1) require time, care, and financial planning for their future (e.g., education).
+- Living with your parents may provide support (e.g., childcare), but it also means supporting a larger household.

+#### Professional and Personal Strengths
+- **Experience**: 11 years in tech, including full-stack engineering, mobile development, and machine learning.
+- **Skills**: Proficient in modern frameworks, cloud platforms, and AI tools—highly marketable talents.
+- **Education**: Pursuing a self-taught associate degree, with a passion for learning (320+ books read, 10 open-source projects).
+- **Health Focus**: Researching and experimenting with reversing myopia.

+Your 2025 plan reflects ambition across education, career, health, family, and personal development, but balancing these with your family and financial responsibilities will be key.

+---

+### Are Your Goals Right?

+Your 2025 plan is detailed and covers multiple life areas, which is a strength.
+However, let’s evaluate its alignment with your current situation and desire to improve your life:

+#### Strengths of Your Goals
+- **Education**: Pursuing self-study exams (e.g., passing 4 courses per session) shows commitment to personal growth, potentially opening career doors.
+- **Career**: Joining an outsourcing company for a backend role at a bank offers stability, aligning with your family’s needs.
+- **Health**: Focusing on myopia reversal and regular exercise (basketball twice weekly) demonstrates self-care.
+- **Family**: Prioritizing weekend family time and English animations for your daughter supports bonding and early education.
+- **Personal Development**: Writing 100 blog posts and using AI tools leverages your knowledge and could build your reputation or income.

+#### Potential Misalignments
+- **Financial Pressure**: Your 1.1 million CNY debt is significant compared to your 200k CNY income.
+Regular investments in NVIDIA and Bitcoin (high-risk) and eating out frequently might strain your budget, especially with young children and fixed expenses.
+- **Time Constraints**: With two young daughters, self-study (8 courses), blogging (100 posts), and a full-time job, you risk burnout or reduced family time.
+- **Career Growth**: The outsourcing job sounds stable, but with your skills, you might be underutilizing your potential for higher income or more fulfilling work.
+- **Children’s Future**: Your plan focuses heavily on your personal goals but lacks specific steps for your daughters’ development beyond English animations.

+Overall, your goals are ambitious and well-intentioned but may need adjustment to balance financial security, family needs, and personal aspirations.

+---

+### How to Improve Your Life and Use Your Knowledge

+Here’s a tailored approach to enhance your life, leveraging your skills and adjusting your goals:

+#### 1. Financial Management and Debt Reduction
+- **Create a Budget**: Track your monthly income (16.7k CNY) against expenses (mortgage, utilities, family costs).
+Identify savings areas—e.g., reduce eating out (you mentioned trying more restaurants) and redirect funds to debt repayment.
+- **Debt Repayment Plan**: Aim to reduce your 1.1 million CNY debt faster.
+Allocate a fixed portion of your income (e.g., 20-30%) to extra mortgage payments.
+This could shorten the loan term and save interest.
+- **Diversify Investments**: Your NVIDIA and Bitcoin investments (~36k CNY/year) are risky.
+Balance them with stable options like index funds or savings for your daughters’ education.
+- **Maximize Tax Refunds**: You expect ~600 CNY (not 3000 CNY as corrected).
+Explore deductions for education or dependents to increase this.

+#### 2. Career and Income Growth
+- **Leverage Skills**: With 11 years of experience and expertise in AI, full-stack development, and cloud platforms, negotiate a higher salary at your new job or seek roles in AI/tech firms offering better pay or growth.
+- **Side Income**: Restart freelancing or build side projects (e.g., an app or tool using your tech skills) to supplement your 200k CNY income.
+Even 50k CNY extra annually could accelerate debt repayment.
+- **Upskilling**: Use free AI tools (ChatGPT, etc., as planned) to stay ahead in tech trends, enhancing your employability.

+#### 3. Education and Personal Development
+- **Self-Study Balance**: Passing 8 courses in 2025 is ambitious with young kids.
+Reduce to 2-3 per session to manage stress, integrating learning into daily life (e.g., audiobooks during commutes).
+- **Blogging Strategy**: 100 posts may be unrealistic.
+Aim for 30-50 high-quality posts on AI, tech, or vision research.
+Monetize your blog (ads, sponsorships) or use it to attract consulting work.
+- **Apply Knowledge**: Use your tech skills to automate tasks (e.g., a budget tracker) or create educational tools for your daughters.

+#### 4. Health and Wellness
+- **Holistic Health**: Continue myopia work (targeting -1.50/-0.75 left, -3.25/-1.00 right) but add family-wide goals—e.g., 30-minute walks with your daughters weekly.
+- **Diet and Sleep**: Your plan (fruits over snacks, regular sleep) is solid.
+Ensure it’s sustainable amidst work and parenting.

+#### 5. Family and Work-Life Balance
+- **Quality Time**: Expand beyond shopping malls—visit Guangzhou’s parks or museums for affordable, educational outings.
+- **Children’s Education**: Start a small savings fund for your daughters’ future schooling.
+Use your English proficiency (IELTS 6) to teach them basics alongside animations.
+- **Support System**: Lean on your parents for childcare or hire part-time help to free up time for your goals.

+---

+### Suggested Adjustments to Your 2025 Plan

+#### Financial Goals
+- **New Goal**: Reduce debt by 50k-100k CNY by December 2025 through extra payments.
+- **Adjustment**: Cut NVIDIA/Bitcoin investment to 50 USD/week, redirecting savings to debt or an emergency fund.

+#### Career Goals
+- **New Goal**: Increase income by 20% (to 240k CNY) via negotiation, freelancing, or a better role.
+- **Adjustment**: Explore AI/tech opportunities alongside the bank job for long-term growth.

+#### Education Goals
+- **Adjustment**: Target 5-6 courses total (e.g., pass Linear Algebra and Computer Networks in April, focus on 3 in October) to ease pressure.
+- **New Goal**: Begin educational activities for your daughters (e.g., 15 minutes daily reading).

+#### Health Goals
+- **Adjustment**: Add a family health goal—e.g., 3 active outings monthly (hiking, sports).
+- **Keep**: Basketball twice weekly and myopia progress.

+#### Family Goals
+- **Adjustment**: Plan one educational outing monthly (e.g., science center) alongside playtime.
+- **New Goal**: Save 10k CNY for daughters’ future education by 2025.

+#### Personal Development
+- **Adjustment**: Reduce blog target to 40 posts, focusing on impact (e.g., AI tutorials, vision research).
+- **New Goal**: Build one tech tool (e.g., family scheduler) using your skills.

+---

+### Final Thoughts

+Your life can improve by aligning your goals with your family’s needs and financial reality.
+Your tech expertise is a powerful asset—use it to boost income, automate tasks, and educate your daughters.
+Your 2025 plan is a great start, but adjusting it for flexibility (fewer courses, balanced investments, broader health focus) will prevent overwhelm and ensure progress.
+With two young children, a supportive household, and your drive, small, consistent steps can lead to a more secure, fulfilling life.
+Stay adaptable—circumstances may shift, and that’s okay!